sabeaussan/LS-UNN/README.md

 ```bash
 ./scripts/train_bases.sh RUN-ID
 ```
 where RUN-ID is the name you want to give to the generated bases.
-Leaving it blank will create the models under "trained_bases".
-If you want to use newly trained bases, you will need to modify the config yaml files to specify the bases name to replace the default "aligned_00015" ("base_in_path" and "base_outpath" attributes).
+It will run bases training for the Panda/Braccio pair and then the Braccio/UR10 pair.
+Not specifying any RUN-ID will create the models under "trained_bases" by default.
+If you want to use your newly trained bases, you will need to modify the config yaml files (in the config folder at the root) for the 3 robots to specify the bases name to replace the default "aligned_00015" ("base_in_path" and "base_outpath" attributes).
+Ex :

 ### Training the models
 You can train all the models (PPOs and UNNs) for a given task with the given script :